VirgilSecurity/demo-twilio-backend-nodejs/README.md

 # Virgil IP Messaging

-This is an instruction how to install and integrate Virgil Security to Twilio IP messaging API.
+With these instructions, you'll learn how to install and integrate the Virgil Security to Twilio IP messaging API.

 ## How it works
 ![IPMessaging](https://github.com/VirgilSecurity/virgil/blob/master/images/IPMessaging.jpg)